syncfusion-content/javascript-docs/js/TreeGrid/Selection.md

 ## MultiSelection – Touch Option

-While using TreeGrid in touch device environment, there is an option for multi selection support.
-When we tap on TreeGrid cell element multiple selection icon will be opened. we can enable multiple selection by tap on this icon.
-After that we will select multiple rows/cell by tap action.
+It is possible to select cells using touch action in TreeGrid.
+TreeGrid provides support for both single selection and multiple cell selection using touch action.
+For multiple cell selection, when we tap on a cell, a helper icon will be displayed using which we can select multiple cells.

 The following code example describes how to enable multiple selection in TreeGrid.

 {% highlight js %}

 $("#TreeGridContainer"). ejTreeGrid ({
     //..
     selectionSettings: {
         selectionType: "ej.TreeGrid.SelectionType.Multiple"
     },
     //..
 });

 {% endhighlight %}